An Accelerated Business Immersion Program Designed Exclusively for Physicians

 Leveraging patient-oriented social media

-The best marketing is done through patient referrals, or “internal marketing.”
-Developing a strong internal marketing campaign is not free, nor is it easy, but doing so positions a practice for sustainable growth and helps optimally allocate advertising dollars.
-This module will focus on analysis of strong internal marketing programs.
+The best marketing is done through patient referrals, a style of marketing often referred to as “internal marketing.”
+Developing a strong internal The best marketing is done through marketing campaign is not free, not is it easy, but doing so positions a practice for sustainable growth and avoids expensive media spends for advertising.
+Analysis of strong internal marketing programs will be a major focus of this Module.

-In addition to methodology, this module provides an extensive survey of the critical elements of a successful marketing program, so you can position your practice for growth in the expanding field of patient-pay medicine.
+Marketing and positioning are complementary disciplines.
+This module provides an extensive survey of the critical elements of a successful marketing program, so you can position your practice, or venture, for growth in the expanding field of private-pay medicine.

 Module 3 - Building a High Performance Practice

-Many physicians cannot describe which of their services are most profitable and confuse higher price with higher profitability.
+On another level, many physicians cannot describe which of their services are most profitable, and which may not be worth offering at all.
+Many physicians confuse higher-price with higher profitability.
 This is often not the case.
-Being able to tie every activity in the clinic to profitability is an essential skill for every Physician CEO™.
+Being able to tie every activity in the clinic to costs and contributions to profitability is an essential skill for every PHYSICIAN CEO™

 Medical practices evolve.
 What might have been optimal last year may no longer work.
-In a field as dynamic and growing as patient-pay medicine, it is critical to manage change effectively.
+In a field as dynamic and growing as patient-pay medicine, it is critical to be able to manage change effectively.

 This module conveys the CEO approach to optimizing staff, leading highly effective teams, and evaluating practice operations.
-It will explain how to assign costs to each activity so you can understand where you are and are not making money.
-Experienced CEOs will present real-world case studies throughout in-depth discussions about the CEO’s role in change management and optimizing the staff’s utility.
+It will explain how to assign costs to each activity so you can understand where you are making money and where you are not.
+In- depth discussions about the CEO’s role in change management and optimizing the utilization of staff are presented by highly experienced CEOs using real-world examples.

 Specific topics include: